 Article Contents

-Keeping the Culture of Nagoya Alive.
+Keeping the Culture of Nagoya Alive

-Much of Japan’s performing arts have their roots on the bustling streets where performers entertained the masses.
-Performers created this cultural community that even today Nagoya’s locals strive to keep alive.
+Many of Japan’s performing arts have their roots in the bustling streets where performers entertained the masses.
+These performers created a cultural community that, even today, Nagoya’s locals strive to keep alive.
+This is their legacy and their pride.

 Get to know more about Nagoya Local Food with our Specialties of Nagoya Food Tour.

-Variety Is the Spice of Life.
+Variety Is the Spice of Life

 Urban Performances